Rodrigo da Câmara: Later life

 The accusation on 5 May included five other complaints, that remained secret in the archives of the Holy Office.
 A trial was meticulously organized, and the testimonies of the complainants confirmed the Count's homosexual practices.
 Among those debriefed were several pages, that admitted to a sexual relationship with the Count, describing in detail their practices, and his own son, who admitted an incestuous relationship.
-The count confessed, confirming all the cases, adding several other new cases; the records, a copy of which was saved in the Azorean Regional Archive, noted that the count had maintained sexual relationships with nuns in various convents of Ponta Delgada, Vila Franca do Campo and Ribeira Grande, in addition to a number of youths, including his son and daughter.
+The count confessed, confirming all the cases, adding several other new cases; the records, a copy of which was saved in the Azorean Regional Archive, noted that the count had maintained sexual relationships with nuns in various convents of Ponta Delgada, Vila Franca do Campo and Ribeira Grande.
 The process was explicit for the epoch, and included excerpts of the practices of homosexuals and bisexuals in the 17th century.

 Owing to the proof and his own confession, the count was condemned for sodomy on 20 December 1652, and sentenced to life, resulting in the forfeiture of his possessions, including the Captaincy of the island of São Miguel.
 His wife and his influential family attempted to commute the sentence to life in a convent, rather than the dungeons of the inquisition.
 In the end Rodrigo was sent to the Convent of Cabo de São Vicente in 1658, where he remained until, in bad health he died on 30 April 1662.